c0de111/inki/README.md

 - **ePaper Display Support**
   Compatible with Waveshare 7.5" V2 and 4.2" V2 displays, retains its content even when powered off.

-- **Automatically synchronizes with the seats booked via seatsurfing** Shows current booking state and name, layouts, refresh time and display content can be adjusted for room types (office, conference, seminar).
+- **Automatically synchronizes with: seats booked via seatsurfing, data from ccu-historian** Shows current booking state and name, layouts, refresh time and display content can be adjusted for room types (office, conference, seminar), or data from ccu-historian

 - **Wi-Fi Connectivity**
   Periodically fetches content via HTTP, refresh time freely programmable.